zopefoundation/zc.async/src/zc/async/README.txt

 This is a second-generation design.
-The first generation was `zasync`, a mission-critical and successful Zope 2 product in use for a number of high-volume Zope 2 installations.  [#history]_ It's worthwhile noting that zc.async has absolutely no backwards comapatibility with zasync.
+The first generation was `zasync`, a mission-critical and successful Zope 2 product in use for a number of high-volume Zope 2 installations.  [#history]_ It's worthwhile noting that zc.async has absolutely no backwards compatibility with zasync and zc.async does not require Zope (although it can be used in conjuction with it, details below).

 Design Overview
 ===============